oneblink/apps/CONTRIBUTING.md

 ### Running Locally

 This code base is written in [TypeScript](https://www.typescriptlang.org/) so it cannot be included locally in an application without a build step.
-Luckly, we have provided one :)
+Luckily, we have provided one :)

 1. Allow NPM package to be linked